mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/index.md

    `./mysql --host=localhost -u root -proot`
 6. Now you can use the MySQL command line.
 For example to show all your databases with:
    `show databases;`

+### How To Connect to MySQL using Sequel Pro

+1. Sequel Pro can be launched via the MAMP PRO interface in the ‘MySQL’ tab.
+Click on the Sequel Pro icon at the bottom of the tab.
+The instance of Sequel Pro launched from the MAMP PRO interface resides in your Applications/MAMP folder.
+If your MAMP PRO download package did not come with Sequel Pro you can download it here.

+2. To connect to your databases you have to fill in several required fields.
+Navigate to the ‘Socket’ tab.